HomeCalculatorsHealthFace Shape Calculator

 What is a Face Shape?

-A Face Shape Calculator classifies your face into one of six standard categories — oval, round, square, heart, diamond, or oblong — based on the relative proportions of your face length, cheekbone width, jawline width, and forehead width.
-Face shape is a widely referenced concept in hairstyling, eyewear selection, and makeup application, since different shapes are often paired with different style recommendations to balance or complement facial proportions.
+A face shape calculator classifies your face into one of six standard categories, oval, round, square, heart, diamond, or oblong, based on the relative proportions of face length, cheekbone width, jawline width, and forehead width.
+Face shape is a widely referenced concept in hairstyling, eyewear selection, and makeup application, since different shapes are often paired with different recommendations meant to balance or complement facial proportions.

-This calculator takes four simple measurements, compares the relationships between them using standard proportional rules, and returns your closest-matching face shape category along with your length-to-width ratio.
+This calculator takes four simple tape-measure readings, compares the relationships between them against standard proportional rules, and returns your closest-matching category along with your length-to-width ratio.

 How to use this Face Shape calculator